streamr-dev/network/packages/sdk/README.md

 ```

 ## Environments and frameworks
-The Streamr SDK is built for the browser and NodeJS environments.
+The Streamr SDK is built for the browser and Node.js environments.

-**NodeJS**
+**Node.js**
-- NodeJS `20`, NPM `10` and later versions are recommended.
+- Node.js `20`, NPM `10` and later versions are recommended.

 **Browser (Website/WebApps)**
 - For usage in the browser include the latest build, e.g. by including a `<script>` tag pointing at a CDN: